MiSTer-devel/ZX-Spectrum_MISTer/README.md

 ### Memory Configurations with extra RAM:
 - **Pentagon 256K** uses bit 6 in port 7FFD to access additional memory.
-- **Scorpion 256K** uses bit 4 in port 1FFD to access additional memory, allows to use RAM on 0-3FFF (bit 0 in 1FFD)
+- **Scorpion 256K** uses bit 4 in port 1FFD to access additional memory, allows to use RAM in 0-3FFF (bit 0 in 1FFD)

 ### Mouse and Joystick:
 Kempston mouse has no strict convention which bit (D0 or D1) reflects a main button.
 After each reset, the first button pressed on mouse (left or right buttons only) will be represented by bit D0 (other button will be represented by bit D1).
 So, if you are not satisfied by mouse button map, then simply press reset and then press other button first.